codee-com/open-catalog/Checks/PWR072/README.md

-# PWR072: Add an explicit save attribute when initializing variables in their declaration
+# PWR072: Split the variable initialization from the declaration to prevent the implicit 'save' behavior

 ### Issue

 In Fortran, when a variable is initialized at its declaration, it implicitly acquires the `save` attribute.
-This behavior can lead to unintended consequences if the programmer is unaware of it.
+This behavior is often unintended by the programmer and can break the program logic.

 ### Actions

-To improve code clarity, explicitly write the `save` attribute when initializing variables at their declaration.
+Split the initialization of the variable from its declaration to remove the implicit `save` behavior and enhance code clarity.

+>If the `save` behavior is intentional, explicitly add the attribute in the
+>variable declaration to clarify the intent:
+>
+>```f90
+>integer, save :: count = 0
+>```

 ### Relevance